profan/teleracket/README.md

 Where I live
 ---------------
-RacketBot on Telegram, send me a message!
+TeleRacketBot on Telegram, send me a message!

 I accept commands like /eval expr right now, may make it more telegram-friendly shortly.
 Should work in group chats, since it also handles /cmd@BotName, not tested.